How To Know If You're In An Abusive Relationship

 • Denial

-Emotional abuse may not feel apparent at first.
+Emotional abuse may not seem obvious at first.
 The abusive individual might deny their actions or turn the responsibility on to you, stating that they wouldn’t act that way if you acted “different” or “healthier.”
-They might also accuse you of acting abusive toward them, which could feel confusing.
+They might also accuse you of acting abusive toward them, which could be.

 Physical abuse physically harms you or someone near you, causes fear or harm, or threatens your physical well-being.
 The United Nations states that physical abuse can also involve denying medical care or support.